-We contacted all of the Tier 1 and 2 and a majority of the Tier 3 identified Equipment Product component suppliers by sending an email that included: (1) a description of the Company's annual Conflict Minerals compliance process; (2) a letter giving more explanation on why information was being requested and where a supplier could go for further information and education; and (3) a request for a completed Conflict Minerals Reporting Template ("CMRT") as developed by the Responsible Minerals Initiative ("RMI").\ Of the suppliers contacted, 28% responded to the request, as compared to 45% for 2017.
-Suppliers who did not respond or whose responses were incomplete were repeatedly contacted, at least four times, to attempt to obtain information.
+We engaged a third-party to collect supplier information for 2019.
+The third-party contacted the identified Equipment Product component suppliers by sending an email that included: (1) a description of the Company's annual Conflict Minerals compliance process; (2) a letter that provided more explanation on why information was being requested and where a supplier could go for further information and education; and (3) a request for a completed Conflict Minerals Reporting Template ("CMRT") as developed by the Responsible Minerals Initiative ("RMI").
+Of the suppliers contacted, 60% responded to the request, compared to 28% of contacted suppliers that responded to our survey for 2018.
+Suppliers who did not respond or whose responses were incomplete were repeatedly contacted to attempt to obtain information.